Dedav4s

 - To make the barrier to publication (via scala js) as low as possible.

-It pays to have an understanding (or at least some idea of what bega / lite are), both Vega & Vega-Lite.
+It pays to have an understanding (or at least some idea of what vega / lite are), both Vega & Vega-Lite.
 It may be worth taking a few minutes to orient yourself with this talk/demo from the creators at the Interactive Data Lab (IDL) at University of Washington.

 If you are interested in plotting in general, I think that you will not regret learning a declarative paradigm.